Undergraduate Program Overview

 Students enrolled in the program will follow the standard undergraduate mechanical engineering curriculum for course work through the first seven semesters.
 In the final undergraduate semester, two graduate courses may be substituted for the mechanical engineering and design electives, which will be waived.
 At this time, the student receives the Mechanical Engineering BS degree.
 The two graduate courses taken in the final undergraduate semester are applied to the student's master's program.
 For more details see links provided.

 Graduates with a degree in mechanical engineering will find employment opportunities covering a wide spectrum, including the aerospace, automotive, petroleum production, and refining industries, petrochemicals, electrical power, electronics, semiconductors, computers, manufacturing, and production, as well as research positions in industry and government laboratories.
 Problem−solving techniques learned in the mechanical engineering curriculum are also applied to continued educational pursuits or graduate study in engineering, as well as in areas such as law, medicine, business administration, and other professions.

-Mechanical engineering students are encouraged to consider the Whitacre College of Engineering Co−Op program.
-This normally involves three work assignments in industry for a cumulative duration of one year.
-These work assignments are normally completed prior to the start of the senior year.
-Each Co−Op experience earns 1 credit hour and, together, the three Co−Op experiences may be used to satisfy a 3−credit hour elective requirement.
-Co−Op students gain valuable real−world engineering experience that enhances the academic experience on campus and provides excellent preparation for a career in industry.
+Mechanical engineering students are encouraged to consider the Whitacre College of Engineering Co-Op program.
+This typically involves multiple work assignments with a company in the industry for a cumulative duration of eight months to one year.
+These work assignments are normally completed prior to the start of the senior year and may be used to satisfy a 3-credit hour elective requirement.
+Co-Op students gain valuable real-world engineering experience that enhances the academic experience on campus and provides excellent preparation for a career in industry.